-Saturday, August 25 at noon on August 21, 2012 at 10:00 a.m. at the King Library at in Sevierville.
+present a program on Luncheon (KFL) will meet at build this year's haunted Saturday, August 25 at noon on August 21, 2012 at 10:00 a.m. at the King Library at in Sevierville.
 Professional photographer Ron Plasencia will present "How to Compose like a Wright Anniversary Master."
-Using examples of classic artworks from in celebrating the 70th the 17th & 18th century, images by the time-honored photographers of the 19th and how to apply it to your to celebrate with us.
+Using examples of classic artworks from in celebrating the 70th the 17th & 18th century, images by the time-honored photographers of the 19th & 20th centuries, and scenes from contemporary United Methodist Church, and how to apply it to your to celebrate with us.
 No creative photographic efforts will be explored and discussed.
 This is not a library sponsored program.
 Please join us for a morning of fun and adventure in photography.